syscl/M3800/README.md

 2015-12-24

-- Fixed typo that will casuse AUDIO do not work properly.
+- Fixed typo that will cause AUDIO do not work properly.
 - Added new installation guide and clean operation for model of 1920 x 1080p.
+- Updated new bluetooth drivers to solve failure of searching bluetooth devices in some cases for all platforms of OS X.

 2015-12-23